-1. CORPORATE INFORMATION
+1 CORPORATE INFORMATION

-2. SIGNIFICANT ACCOUNTING POLICIES
+2 MATERIAL ACCOUNTING POLICIES

-BASIS OF PREPARATION AND MEASUREMENT
+A BASIS OF PREPARATION AND MEASUREMENT a Statement of Compliance

-Basis of measurement
+b Basis of Measurement

 The financial statements have been prepared on accrual and going concern basis under the historical cost convention except for certain class of financial assets/ liabilities, share based payments and net liability for defined benefit plans that are measured at fair value.
 The accounting policies have been consistently applied by the Company unless stated otherwise.

-Financial Year
+c Financial Year

-Functional and Presentation Currency
+d Functional and Presentation Currency

-Current and Non-current Classification
+f Current and Non-current Classification

 The Company has ascertained its operating cycle as 12 months for the purpose of current / non-current classification of assets and liabilities.
 This is based on the nature of products and the time between acquisition of assets for processing and their realisation in cash and cash equivalents.

-Measurement of Profit from Operations
+g Measurement of Profit from Operations

 For better understanding of the financial performance, the Company has chosen to present Profit from Operations as an additional information in the Statement of Profit and Loss.
 Profit from Operations is derived from Profit before Exceptional Items & Tax less Other Income and adding back Finance Costs (Including Interest Cost on Employee Benefit Plans) and Corporate Social Responsibility Expense.

-Use of Estimates and Judgement
+h Use of Estimates and Judgement

 The preparation of financial statements requires management to exercise judgement and make estimates and assumptions that affects the reported amounts of revenue, expenses, assets and liabilities.
 These estimates and assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 These estimates and underlying assumptions are reviewed on a periodic basis.
 Revisions to accounting estimates are recognised in the period in which the results are known/materialise.